mikecharles/cpc.geogrids/docs/api/definition.md

 ### <span class="function">latlon_to_1d_index(self, latlons)</span>

-> Returns the 1-dimensional index of the grid point, from this GeoGrid, that is located at
+> Returns the 1-dimensional index of the grid point, from this Geogrid, that is located at
 > the specified lat/lon position
 >
-> For example, you may have a 1-dimensional data array on a `1deg-global` GeoGrid, and you
+> For example, you may have a 1-dimensional data array on a `1deg-global` Geogrid, and you
 > want to know the index corresponding to 50 deg lat, -80 deg lon.
 >
 > #### Parameters